 The account must be open a minimum of 90 days before funds can be used toward a qualified home purchase.

-The IRS allows a person to "gift" up to $15,000 in 2018 tax free.
-If a FTHSA owner gifts more than the maximum allowed in a given year to a beneficiary, the account owner will have to file a gift tax return to tell the IRS that a portion of their lifetime tax exclusion ($11.2 million for tax year 2018) was used.
-We recommend you seek the guidance of a tax or legal advisor if this is a possible scenario for you.
+The IRS currently allows a person to "gift" up to $15,000 tax-free.
+If a FTHSA owner gifts more than the maximum allowed in a given year to a beneficiary, the account owner will have to file a gift tax return to tell the IRS that a portion of their lifetime tax exclusion was used.
+If you are contemplating gifting your beneficiary a large gift of money toward a home purchase, we recommend you research gift tax limits for the year of the gift and seek the guidance of a tax or legal advisor.

 Reach out to a first-time homebuyer specialist located in either Baxter, Iowa or Des Moines, Iowa.